jhilberdink/kickstarter-analysis/README.md

 ### Purpose

-What factors contribute to the success or failure of theater crowdfunding campaigns?
-This project seeks to answer that question using data drawn from Kickstarter.
-Using Excel, I compare the outcomes of theater projects based on both their launch dates and on their funding goals.
+This project seeks to identify the factors that contribute to the success or failure of crowdfunding campaigns for theater projects.
+Analyzing data drawn from Kickstarter in Excel, I consider the impact of both launch dates and funding goals on the ultimate outcomes of these campaigns.

 ## Analysis and Challenges